atusy/qntmap/README.md

 ### Manual mode

-A work-flow with example dataset is available at
+A work-flow is available with an example dataset at
 <https://atusy.github.io/qntmap/articles/basic.html> .

 ``` r